regebro/supporting-python-3/source/preparing.rst

 frameworks like zope.testing, nose and py.test include support for the ``coverage`` module, so you may have it installed already.

-If you are porting a module that supports many versions of Python, running the tests for all these versions quickly becomes a chore.
+If you are developing a module that supports many versions of Python, running the tests for all these versions quickly becomes a chore.
 To solve this Holger Krekel has created a tool called ``tox``\ [#tox]_ that will install a virtualenv for each version you want to support, and will run your tests with all these versions with one simple command.
-It seems like a small thing, and it is, but it makes porting just a little bit more pleasant.
+It seems like a small thing, and it is, but it makes the experience just a little bit more pleasant.
 If you plan to support both Python 2 and Python 3 you should try it out.

 ---------------------------------------------------------------------------